EsauCervantes/KineticXGPU/README.md

 ## BEST Comparison

 BEST is not included in this repository.
-To reproduce the independent implementation comparison, clone BEST separately and pass its local path:
+To run a new independent implementation comparison, clone BEST separately and pass its local path.
+For a small comparison run:

 ```bash
 python3 scripts/benchmark_best_comparison.py \